Darxo/Hardened/README.md

 - You no longer lose or gain **Initiative**, when you lose or gain **Stamina** (e.g. from **Strong Trait** or from certain Injuries)
 - A new term **Weight** replaces the existing **Maximum Fatigue** property on equippable items but works very similar
 - The **Stamina** penalty from **Weight** is now applied last (after Stamina Multiplier from effects).
 This is similar to how the **Initiative** penalty from **Weight** is applied in Vanilla
-  - Therefor percentage based debuffs and injuries affecting **Stamina** are worse
+  - Therefore percentage based debuffs and injuries affecting **Stamina** are worse
   - And percentage based buffs affecting **Stamina** are stronger
 - No Character can ever have less than 10 **Stamina**